 3. The One Leg Stand Test

 The one leg stand test checks to see if alcohol or drug use affected your balance.
 For this task, you would need to hold your foot approximately six inches off the ground and count or recite the alphabet until the officer tells you to stop.
 Getting the numbers or letters wrong, swaying, using your arms or legs, hopping or putting your foot down could all result in your being charged with a DUI.
-Nerves, lack of coordination or a pre-existing medical condition can all cause you to fail this sobriety test even if you are not drunk.
+Nerves, lack of coordination or a pre-existing medical condition can all cause you to fail this sobriety test even if you are not intoxicated.

 You Have the Right to Refuse Field Sobriety Tests in Louisiana